limonmiridha/Evaluation/README.md

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+For run this project You need to follow this step:

+1. Download or clone this repository.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+2. Open it in your code editor.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+3. Just command 'npm install'

+4. Now command 'npm start'

+5. And I hope you will see output in your browser..

+        Thank you.